yihuang/cardano-sl/docs/code-organisation-guidelines.md

 * Tests for a Haskell package should always be a part of the same package as the implementation of the code it is testing.
 Test code should not be included in the library that a package provides.
-  All test code for a Haskell package should be in the `test` directory of that package and modules with testing related code should have module names staring with `Test` and then reflecting the Haskell package which the code is testing, so test code for the `core` package would have all its test module names begin with `Test.Pos.Core`.
+  All test code for a Haskell package should be in the `test` directory of that package and modules with testing related code should have module names starting with `Test` and then reflecting the Haskell package which the code is testing, so test code for the `core` package would have all its test module names begin with `Test.Pos.Core`.
 An example of where the current code base contravenes these guidelines is that `core` and `txp` currently don't define any tests, but at